There is no change to our hours of operation for Independence Day weekend. We are open 10AM - 5PM on July 4th.

 Celebrate Juneteenth with a free community day honoring freedom, music, history, and culture through family-friendly experiences and special programming.

 Close out the month with a final Soul Food Sundays gospel brunch celebrating music, fellowship, and the legacy of Black sacred sound.
+This week’s featured church choir is Olive Branch!

 Become a member of the National Museum of African American Music and experience the soundtrack of Black music history all year long.